Quilt (band)

 Quilt is a four-piece psychedelic indie rock band from Boston consisting of Anna Fox Rochinski (vocals/guitars), Shane Butler (vocals/guitars), Keven Lareau (vocals/bass) and John Andrews (vocals/drums).
 They have released three albums, an EP, and a handful of singles through Mexican Summer.
 The band tours internationally.
-The band writes collaboratively and share vocal duties.
+They write collaboratively and share vocal duties.
 They were born out of a local improv scene, and combine elements of folk-rock, psychedelia and dream pop.

 History

 Formation

 Originally from Brookline, Massachusetts, Anna Fox Rochinski is the daughter of jazz guitarist, composer, arranger, author, and Berklee faculty member Steve Rochinski, and began to play guitar at the age of 13 with her father teaching "the basics right off the bat".
 She "started going to DIY shows when I was 15 or 16" years old and became part of The Whitehaus Family Record scene, which led to a chance meeting with Shane Butler and Taylor McVay, who were then playing as the folk punk duo The Good Party.
 It was "where our band formed and where we had our first practices" towards the end of 2008.
 Rochinski, Butler, and McVay all attended the School of the Museum of Fine Arts, Boston.
 They began to play live gigs locally, mostly on the improv circuit.
-Rochinski thought of the name while 'looking around the room, and somehow Quilt appeared, and somehow Quilt stuck'.
-In August of the same year, they released a 7 track demo-tape with the help of Peter Nichols at Spooky Town.
+Rochinski thought of the name while "looking around the room, and somehow Quilt appeared, and somehow Quilt stuck".
+In August of the same year, they released a seven-track demo-tape with the help of Peter Nichols at Spooky Town.

-The band made their first SXSW festival appearance in March 2010, followed by the first EP Agents of Play released on a local Bostonian label in May of the same year.
+The band made their first SXSW festival appearance in March 2010, followed by the first EP, Agents of Play, released on a local Bostonian label in May of the same year.
 A low-key release on vinyl, it contained five tracks that highlighted the improvisational style of the band.
 Both Butler and Rochinski graduated in June 2010 to fully concentrate on their music, while they began playing shows along the East Coast.
 McVay left the band in February 2011 and was replaced by John Andrews, a New Jersey native.